teusH/MySense/README.md

 Calibration of dust counters like Shinyei, Nova SDS011 and Dylos is started in May/June 2017.
 Outdoor correlation tests started Sept 2017.
 Indoor calibration tests with Plantower PMS7003, Nova SDS011 and BME280/BME680 were done in April 2018.
+Outdoor calibration is due spring 2019.

 The use of the DHT22 has been depricated after a 3 month period beginning of 2018 with 10 sensots kits equipted with Marvin LoRa/DHT22/SDS011 sensors.
 The DHT22 differ too much from one to the other.
 Are much influenced by higher rel. humidity.
 As well the I2C bus (e.g. BME280) seems more reliable and is easier to use.

-The SDS011 (and probably PMS7003) are heavily influenced by rel. humidity of 80% and higher: exponential overestimated dust densities.
+All laser dust sensors are heavily influenced by rel. humidity of 80% and higher: exponential overestimating dust counts.
 In study with RIVM is a recalculation scheme to correct the values.
+The Plantower and Sensirion dust sensors provide also the raw particle counts.
+This will be used to calibrate these sensors.
+Report is due in spring 2019.

 Calibration of Alpha Sense gas sensors is a problematic area.
 Probably Sept 2017.
 First tests show Alpha Sense O3, CO2 are OK, NO2 not successfull, NH3 prosponed.